seungmi-oh/AD-CLSCNFs/README.md

 ## Credits

 We implemented our method using some portions of the codes of [CFlow-AD](https://github.com/gudovskiy/cflow-ad), [DRAEM](https://github.com/VitjanZ/DRAEM), and [CDO](https://github.com/caoyunkang/CDO) projects.
-We add a NOTICE file (NOTICE.md) to give credits the authors of the projects.
+We added a NOTICE file (NOTICE.md) to give credits the authors of the projects.

 ## License